 Seventy-six percent of job seekers rank employee referrals as being of "high" to

 "extremely high" importance.
-Simply states, people trust their current or former colleagues, friends and/or family more than they trust marketing or advertising campaigns.
+Simply stated, people trust their current or former colleagues, friends and/or family more than they trust marketing or advertising campaigns.
 Jobvite lists sales as the No. 1 field in terms of highest employee referral hiring.
 Factoring in the research and the importance of trust in today's too often un-trusting environment, job referrals have become a business imperative.

 When recruiting top sales talent, it’s important to keep in mind that the best sales representaitves are being targeted by multiple organizations and agencies.
 It’s not only important for hiring managers to be sold on a candidate; it’s equally important to sell the passive sales talent on your opportunity!
 Finally, when prospecting the best of the best, patience perseveres.
 Like any good sales representative would say, "'No' often means 'not right now.'"
 When seeking to attract passive sales talent, always leave the door open.